Are 50% Off Mattress Sales Really Bargains?

 All of these more expensive mattresses weighed 110 – 130 lbs..

 This included models claiming to be 50% – 80% off.

-There was absolutely no relationship between the “listed” comparison price and the weight of the mattress.
+There was absolutely no relationship between the undiscounted “List Price” and the mattresses’ weight.

 Mattresses listed at $9,999 values selling for $2999 weighed approximately the same as mattresses selling for $3999 with no discount.